UCLAdeepvision/CS188-Projects-2022Winter/_posts/2022-01-27-team13-trajectory-prediction.md

 date: 2022-01-27
 ---

-> Behavior prediction in dynamic, multi-agent systems is an important problem in the context of self-driving cars.
+> Behaviour prediction in dynamic, multi-agent systems is an important problem in the context of self-driving cars.
 In this blog, we will investigate a few different approaches to tackling this multifaceted problem and reproduce the work of [Gao, Jiyang et al.](https://arxiv.org/abs/2005.04259) by implementing VectorNet in PyTorch.

 <!--more-->